Eliminate worry about dirty track, stalls, shorts

 stop the motor or continue at the current setting.

-across hand-sets - a sort of 'cab control'.
+of control across hand-sets - a sort of 'cab control'.

-an 'inertia' control which sets the loco acceleration and
+have an 'inertia' control which sets the loco acceleration and

 deceleration behaviour.
 Inertia is implemented in the transmitter to

-ensure compatibility with all model rail receivers (including non-DT receivers).
+ensure compatibility with all model rail receivers.

-Rx6x receivers also have a built-in
+Many receivers also have a built-in

 inertia function which may be enabled by programming the receiver.

-best size/capacity ratio and ease of installation.
+the best size/capacity ratio and ease of installation.

-LiPo cells can be
+separate cells with interconnecting wires can be used.

-do not need the full 12V - 4V or 8V from 1 or 2
+Most locos do not need the full 12V - 4V or 8V from 1 or 2

 LiPo cells is usually sufficient.
 LiPo cells come